A symmetric $p$-adic symbol for triples of modular forms: Triples of modular forms

-where $f_{x,\alpha}^{*}:=(f_{x}^{*})_{\alpha}$ is the ordinary $p$-stabilisation of the dual of $f_{x}$. \end{cor} In addition to providing an elegant expression for the Garrett-Rankin triple product $p$-adic $L$-function, Equation (\ref{21Jul290608p}) also provides us with the right insight in order to define a new, more natural, version of the Garrett-Rankin triple product $p$-adic $L$-function, which we expect to have nice symmetry properties.
+\end{cor} Equation (\ref{Nov191250p}) provides us with a compact way to express Garrett-Rankin $p$-adic $L$-values.
+Equation (\ref{21Jul290608p}), on the other hand, connects them to the Abel Jacobi map and provides us with the right insight in order to define a new natural symbol, based on the Garrett-Rankin triple product $p$-adic $L$-function, which we expect to have nice symmetry properties.